aws-samples/custom-lens-wa-hub/MSFT-Lens/README.md

 Migrating to the cloud is just the start of the journey for many customers that continue to realize the ongoing benefits of the cloud through progressive modernization of their applications, data, and infrastructure.
 We've been helping customers modernize their Windows workloads on AWS for over 16 years and have the broadest portfolio of services, programs, and expertise to speed up the transformation of the applications that power your business.

+Read more about it at [Microsoft Workloads Lens whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/microsoft-workloads-lens/microsoft-workloads-lens.html)

 ## Overview

-This custom lens provides a structured approach to evaluate Microsoft workloads running on AWS across 8 key pillars/phases:
+This custom lens provides a structured approach to evaluate Microsoft workloads running on AWS across 6 key pillars, aligned with the AWS Well-Architected Framework.

-1. **Assessment** - Evaluate your current Microsoft workload environment
-2. **Operational Excellence** - Optimize operations and monitoring
-3. **Security** - Implement security best practices for Microsoft workloads
-4. **Reliability** - Ensure high availability and disaster recovery
-5. **Performance Efficiency** - Optimize performance and resource utilization
-6. **Cost Optimization** - Manage and optimize costs effectively
-7. **Sustainability** - Implement sustainable practices
-8. **Modernization** - Plan and execute modernization strategies
+The AWS Well-Architected Microsoft Workloads Lens helps organizations understand and assess the advantages and challenges of decisions made while building Microsoft-based systems on AWS.
+By using this specialized lens, you will learn architectural best practices specifically tailored for designing and operating reliable, secure, efficient, and cost-effective Microsoft workloads in the cloud.
+It provides a systematic approach to consistently measure your Microsoft architectures against proven best practices and identify areas for improvement.
+This process involves constructive conversations about architectural decisions related to Microsoft technologies, rather than serving as an audit mechanism.
+AWS believes that well-architected workloads significantly increase the likelihood of business success.

 ## Getting Started